bbc/simorgh/src/app/components/Text/README.md

 ## Description

-The 'Text' component is intended to be used to parse all article story text.
+The 'Text' component is being used to parse all article story text.
 It takes [markdown](https://en.wikipedia.org/wiki/Markdown) as an input and converts it to the desired HTML markup.
-It has special treatment for inline links as they are handled differently if they point to a link inside Simorgh.

 ## When to use this component